Castillo de San Marcos National Monument

 About the Area

-Castillo de San Marcos is located in the heart of St. Augustine, the oldest continuously occupied European-established settlement in the continental United States.
-Founded by Spanish explorers in 1565, St. Augustine is a city steeped in history, offering a rich blend of Spanish, British, and American influences.
-The city’s cobblestone streets, historic architecture, and coastal charm make it one of Florida’s most popular tourist destinations.
+Castillo de San Marcos is located in the heart of St. Augustine, widely recognized as the oldest continuously occupied European-established settlement in the continental United States.
+Founded in 1565, the city is filled with landmarks tied to Spanish colonial history, the Gilded Age, and Florida’s coastal heritage.

 Additional Details